 Featuring near-perfect year-round weather, amazing stretches of mountain-strewn coastline, and some of the country’s most exclusive zip codes, it’s no wonder that magnificent Santa Barbara is often referred to as America’s Riviera.

-The coastal city is home to about 100,000 residents and is located approximately 140 kilometers northwest of downtown LA.
+The coastal city is home to about 100,000 residents and is located approximately 140 kilometers northwest of downtown Los Angeles.

 Though its exclusive hotels, resorts, restaurants, and swank shopping venues are usually the exclusive realm of the fabulously chic and wealthy, it’s a popular day-trip destination for those interested in experiencing the good life before heading back to their moderate accommodations in nearby cities.

-Below are 15 things to do in and around Santa Barbara.
+Below are 15 things to do in and around Santa Barbara, California.

 1. Shoreline Park